United States

 In many ways, political opposition has been suppressed.
 Unions have been all but wiped out, protests made illegal.
 In some States it is legal to run down protesters.

-Elections favor celebrities with strong name recognition, backed by big money, and media backing, which increases the likely hood that a demagogue will come to power.
+Elections favor celebrities with strong name recognition, backed by big money, and expensive media, which increases the likely hood that a demagogue will come to power.

 In other countries, a minority ruling party, usually far right, conservative, and self serving is armed and difficult to remove.
 In Syria government is willing to make war on their own people.